 Strategy Implementing Entity(ies) Current and Past Efforts HNA?
-Populations Served or Type of Units Supported 2.1 Rezone and Redesignate Land City of Albany N/A \checkmark All income levels Rezone land from other residential designations and/or from non- residential designations to meet specific housing needs, assuming there is an adequate supply of land available to meet non-residential needs.
-For rent or sale 2.2 Surplus Land for Affordable/Needed Housing City of Albany, City has donated surplus \checkmark Affordable (<80% AMI) Sell City or other surplus land suitable for housing at cost or below market to developers of long-term affordable housing or allow long-term leases at minimal cost.
+Populations Served or Type of Units Supported 2.1 Rezone and Redesignate Land City of Albany N/A √ All income levels Rezone land from other residential designations and/or from non- residential designations to meet specific housing needs, assuming there is an adequate supply of land available to meet non-residential needs.
+For rent or sale 2.2 Surplus Land for Affordable/Needed Housing City of Albany, City has donated surplus \checkmark Affordable (<80% AMI) Sell City or other surplus land suitable for housing at cost or below market Linn and Benton land to Habitat for Workforce (80-120% AMI) to developers of long-term affordable housing or allow long-term leases at minimal cost.
 County surplus supply of foreclosed land can be used to provide land to affordable housing developers.
-Linn and Benton Linn and Benton land to Habitat for Counties, Other Humanity public entities Workforce (80-120% AMI) For rent or sale Or allow first right of refusal to affordable housing providers.
+Counties, Other public entities • Humanity For rent or sale Or allow first right of refusal to affordable housing providers.
 2.3 Land Banking City of Albany or The City has acquired \checkmark Affordable (<80% AMI) Public purchase of vacant/under-utilized sites for future affordable housing development.
 Nonprofit, and Landbank partner properties within the Central Albany Revitalization Area (CARA); but not for the purpose of developing affordable housing.
 For rent or sale